 Why Road Rage is Dangerous

-You put others at risk when you drive when you are angry.
+You put others at risk driving when angry.
 Defensive driving goes out the window when you are agitated, and you stop looking out for others.

 Reacting to your road rage can escalate situations.
 Your reactions can incite aggressiveness in other drivers.